AllonKleinLab/SPRING/README.md

 #### Explore a pre-processed dataset ####

-1. Go to the SPRING directory by entering `cd SPRING`
+1. Go into the SPRING directory by entering `cd SPRING`
 2. Start a local server by entering `python -m SimpleHTTPServer 8000 &`
 3. In a web browser (preferably Chrome) go to <a href="http://localhost:8000/springViewer.html?datasets/centroids">http://localhost:8000/springViewer.html?datasets/centroids</a>.

 #### Process your own dataset ####

-_To load your own data, use the `helper_functions.py` module.
+_To load your own data, use the `preprocessing_python.py` module.
 Detailed documentation for each helper function is given below.
 You can get started testing these functions on example input data by:_

 1. Unzip `example_inputs/E.npy.zip`
-2. In the SPRING directory, run the following pyhon code
+2. In the SPRING directory, run the following pyhon code, which will create and populate the project directory `datasets/frog/`.

             import pickle, numpy as np

             # Import SPRING helper functions
-            from python_helper_functions import *
+            from preprocesing_python import *

             # Import expression matrix; rows are cells and columns are genes
             ### ****** Make sure E.npy is unzipped *************